 I think Rafael and I are united by a certain intensity that we both have.
 In the case of Visions I, it was an easy collaboration, I proposed the theme, and he was fine with the proposal.
 I think the intensity of Visions I matched the depth of Rafael’s music

 Is there a way to listen to your work that you consider ideal?

-In general, I believe that listening is healing because it takes us out of ourselves, out of our everyday micro cosmos and connects us with something outside of our obsessive brains.
+In general, I believe that listening is healing because it takes us out of ourselves, out of our everyday microcosmos and connects us with something outside of our obsessive brains.
 Listening also takes us away from language and brings us closer to the body, so I believe that any focused and relaxed listening is an exercise to practice, to listen to music or to listen to the world.

 What is your relationship with technology nowadays?
 And how do you cope with technology (screen/digital) overload?

 Ufff!
 My phone is in black and white; I have screen timers, I try to leave it at home as much as I can, and I do as much as I can!…..
-But we can not fight it, so I try to embrace it and use it as a source of inspiration…I think that the romantic idea of the artist alone in the middle of a mountain doesn’t exist, so I think about how an artist is today and what we can create with all these things, many times I question if it makes sense to continue creating when there is already so much, but I don’t think that the creation attends to these logics, it is inherent in us to continue imagining new possibilities…I hope that the ones that come will be less aggressive for us and for what surrounds us…
+But we can not fight it, so I try to embrace it and use it as a source of inspiration…I think that the romantic idea of the artist alone in the middle of a mountain doesn’t exist, so I think about how an artist is a today and what we can create with all these things, many times I question if it makes sense to continue creating when it is already so much, but I don’t think that the creation attends to these logics, it is inherent in us to continue imagining new possibilities…I hope that the ones that come will be less aggressive for us and for what surrounds us…